microsoft/fluentui/ghdocs/Tutorial.md

 ```
 `DocumentCard` component contains the `DocumentCardPreview`, `DocumentCardTitle` and `DocumentCardActivity` components that help you describe the document card.

-Since office-ui-fabric-react is an npm module, we will need to import the document card component in the `App` component.
+Since `office-ui-fabric-react` is a npm module, we will need to import the document card component in the `App` component.

 Add the following import statement at the top of the `src\App.js` file just below `import './App.css'`: